The objective of this study is to predict human wine taste preferences.

 The next chart shows the performance history for the different subsets during the genetic algorithm inputs selection process.
 The blue line represents the training loss, its initial value is 0.580421, and the final value after 100 generations is 0.548342.
 The red line symbolizes the selection loss, its initial value is 0.633424, and the final value after 100 generations is 0.632917.

-Finally, Neural Designer shows the final architecture of the neural network, see the next figure.
+The next figure shows the final architecture of the neural network.

 A standard method for testing the prediction capabilities is to compare the outputs from the neural network against an independent set of data.
-The linear regression analysis, performed by the task "Perform linear regression analysis", leads to 3 parameters to each output: intercept, slope and correlation.
+The linear regression analysis, leads to 3 parameters to each output: intercept, slope and correlation.

 For a perfect prediction the intercept would be 0 and the slope would be 1.
 If the correlation is equal to 1, then there is perfect correlation between the outputs from the neural network and the targets in the testing subset.
 In this case, the parameters show good results.